Canadian nationality law: Naturalization

-Foreign permanent residents or status Indians over the age of 18 may become Canadian citizens by grant after residing in Canada for more than three years.
-Candidates must be physically present in the country for at least 1,095 days during the five-year period immediately preceding their applications.
-This requirement may be partially met by time spent within the country before acquiring permanent residency; applicants may count each day within the preceding five-year period that they were present in Canada as a temporary resident or protected person as half a day of physical presence for this condition, up to a maximum of 365 days.
+Permanent residents aged 18 or older may apply for Canadian citizenship after residing in Canada for at least 1,095 days within the five-year period immediately before applying.
+Applicants may count each day within the preceding five-year period that they were present in Canada as a temporary resident or protected person as half a day of physical presence for this condition, up to a maximum of 365 days.
+Applicants also have to satisfy the listed criteria: